ShivamPathak99/Cricket-Prediction/README.md

 Welcome to the Cricket Prodigy Predictor repository! 🏏

+## Explore the App

+Check out our prediction model in action!
+Visit the [Cricket Prodigy Predictor App](https://cricket-prediction.streamlit.app/) and witness the magic of data science unfolding.

+Feel free to explore, analyze, and enjoy the exciting world of cricket predictions! 🚀

+*Note: For more detailed insights and technical details, refer to the project's Jupyter notebooks and scripts in the repository.*

 ## Project Overview

 In the thrilling world of cricket, where every ball can change the course of a match, we present to you the Cricket Prodigy Predictor.
 This data science project focuses on forecasting the performance of batsmen in One Day International (ODI) matches, especially in the high-stakes arena of the Cricket World Cup.